MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/patch-scom-managed-instance.md

 It takes 30 mins to 1 hour to successfully update the instance.

  :::image type="Instance updated" source="media/patch-scom-managed-instance/instance-updated.png" alt-text="Screenshot of Instance updated.":::

+## Troubleshoot patching issues

+### Issue: In rare cases, after patching, stale Management Servers are visible on console

+**Cause**: Occurs if a patching operation has left an inconsistent state after completion.

+**Resolution**: You can use VMSS to provision the management servers for SCOM Managed Instances.
+To remove the stale management server from the system, follow these steps:

+1. Access the VMSS and log in to one of the management servers for the SCOM Managed Instance.

+2. Launch PowerShell in administrative mode and navigate to the following directory.

+    `C:\Packages\Plugins\Microsoft.Azure.SCOMMIServer.ScomServerForWindows\<version>\bin\troubleshooter`

+    >[!Note]
+    >To find the version, go to `C:\Packages\Plugins\Microsoft.Azure.SCOMMIServer.ScomServerForWindows` and review all available versions and then select the latest one.

+3. Execute the following script:

+    ```powershell
+    .\RemoveStaleManagementServers.ps1
+    ```

+    The script is interactive and prompts you for the FQDN of the stale server.

+4. Provide the accurate FQDN of the stale management server you wish to remove.

+    For example, FQDN: SCOMMI2000001.contoso.com.

 ## Next steps